 The Lidcombe Program treatment process will not work properly if verbal contingencies amount to a negative experience for the child.
 Verbal contingencies cannot be constant, intensive, or invasive.
 It is an essential clinical skill to identify when this is occurring during treatment, or even better, to identify when it might occur and prevent it.
-For some parents, it is necessary to introduce the treatment slowly and carefully so they can be sure that the child is receiving supportive and enjoyable verbal contingencies.
-Otherwise, during clinic appointments, it will be obvious that the child is not happy with the treatment, and clinical outcomes will be predictable.
+For some parents, it is necessary to introduce the treatment slowly and carefully so the clinician can be sure that the child is receiving supportive and enjoyable verbal contingencies.
+Otherwise, during clinic appointments, it will be obvious that the child is not happy with the treatment, and clinical outcome will of course be compromised.